-It’s time to get down to brass tax and talk about tools for anger.
-What truly works?
-You must consider the following:
+It’s time to get down to brass tax and talk about practical tools for anger.
+What really works?
+The following considerations are very important:

 You may be feeling very justified in your anger.
 If so, analyze the situation.
 What is going on?
 Is there a way for you to remove yourself from this?
 Is it a situation that repeats itself (such as a co-worker or supervisor who is treating you poorly)?
 If you feel the anger is justified, and you cannot avoid the situation, then it most likely boils down to HOW you channel and express your anger.

 This is critical.
 Whatever you do, DO NOT stuff your anger within.
 Doing this will inevitably lead to additional problems for you: high blood pressure, heart problems, depression, anxiety, and more.
 Especially depression.
 There's a trite but true old saying "Anger turned inward creates depression".
 More often than not, this is true.
 More on coping skills for depression here.

 If you have trouble expressing your anger, consider seeing me (or another mental health expert that you trust) for a consult.
 There are healthy outlets for this powerful emotion.

 For starters, here are some great ways to express your anger: